iwasElitist/bloatpage/README.md

-# Bloatpage
+# Bloatpage-Onedark

 > _A bloated startpage for the modern linux femboy - terribly written, as all open source projects should be. /s_

-This is my attempt at a proper startpage that I made myself it's still a work in progess (cause tastes change anyways) and it seems like a pretty good side project to work on.
+This is my attempt at a proper startpage that I made myself, with the onedark colorscheme this time, it's still a work in progess (cause tastes change anyways) and it seems like a pretty good side project to work on.

 ## Contents